 Just as there are laws for getting married, states also have laws for getting divorced.
 While state divorce laws vary, they typically have a waiting period before a divorce is finalized, residency requirements, and jurisdictional requirements.
 Most states also have a variety of grounds for getting divorced, but typically the grounds fall into one of two main categories: fault or no-fault.

 Pennsylvania's divorce laws require that one party at minimum be a resident for at least six months before filing, and there's no waiting period before a divorce is finalized.
 Read on to learn more about divorce laws in the state of Pennsylvania.

 The table below provides a brief overview of the statutes in plain English that relate to divorce laws in Pennsylvania.
 While it's important to read the actual statute when researching a topic, this table can help you better understand the actual language of the statute.

-One spouse is required to have resided in Pennsylvania for at least 6 months before filing for divorce.
+One spouse is required to have resided in Pennsylvania for at least six months before filing for divorce

-Divorce on grounds of mutual consent has a 90-day waiting period and the grounds of irretrievable breakdown requires that the couple live separate for at least 1 year.*
+Divorce on grounds of mutual consent has a 90-day waiting period and the grounds of irretrievable breakdown require that the couple live separately for at least one year

 Grounds for Divorce